yoshimon/symbolic/doc/sphinx/source/index.rst

 Welcome to symbolic's documentation!
 ====================================

-symbolic is a flexible compiler front-end for creating custom, C-style Domain Specific Languages (DSL) that doesn't require any changes to cover a variety of target languages.
+symbolic is a flexible compiler front-end for creating custom, C-style Domain Specific Languages (DSL) which doesn't require any changes to cover a variety of target languages.
 This allows the target DSL to be cleanly separated from the lexing and parsing process.
 Any compatible, C-style DSL can be implemented using symbolic libraries and a custom compiler backend, that translates the symbolic intermediate representation (IR) to a target platform.

 .. toctree::
     :maxdepth: 2
     :caption: Getting Started

     getting_started/project_configuration
     getting_started/compiling